efea-umich/cse-593/main-project/project.typ

 === Results
 // Report the results of heuristic evaluation here.
+// Does the assignment contain notes on all usability issues that the experts found with corresponding usability heuristic and severity score?
+(Note that you should compile all of the individual reports into one report, you can note if there are duplicate issues.)

 == Simplified User Testing
+// Does "7.2 Simplified User Testing" section contain a proper summary of the purpose of the experiments, method, tasks and procedures, and participants?
+Does the method subsection indicate which user requirements the evaluation tested the designs against?

 === Method
 // What did the method entail?